Perforated ulcer: Signs and symptoms

-A perforated ulcer can be grouped into a stercoral perforation which involves a number of different things that cause perforation of the intestine wall.
+A perforated ulcer can be grouped into a stercoral perforation, which involves a number of different things that cause perforation of the intestine wall.

 The first symptom of a perforated peptic ulcer is usually sudden, severe, sharp pain in the abdomen.
 The pain is typically at its maximum immediately and persists.
 It is characteristically made worse by any movement, and greatly intensifies with coughing or sneezing.

 Causes

-Causes include alcohol, smoking, consuming highly acidic foods and beverages (such as coffee), and nonsteroidal anti-inflammatory drugs (NSAIDs).
+Causes include H. Pylori, alcohol, smoking, consuming highly acidic foods and beverages (such as coffee), and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Diagnosis

-The ulcer is known initially as a peptic ulcer before the ulcer burns through the full thickness of the stomach or duodenal wall.
+This ulcer is known as a peptic ulcer before it burns through the full thickness of the stomach or duodenal wall.
 A diagnosis is made by taking an erect abdominal/chest X-ray (seeking air under the diaphragm).
-This is in fact one of the very few occasions in modern times where surgery is undertaken to treat an ulcer.
+This is one of the few modern occasions where surgery is undertaken to treat an ulcer.
 Many perforated ulcers have been attributed to the bacterium Helicobacter pylori.